pjfanning/swagger-pekko-http-sample/README.md

 # swagger-pekko-http-sample

-Clone this git repo and use `sbt run` to start the Akka Http server.
+Check out this git repo and use `sbt run` to start the Akka Http server.

 Uses [swagger-pekko-http](https://github.com/swagger-akka-http/swagger-pekko-http) which is built using [swagger.io](https://swagger.io/) libs.